A SCHOOL for LARP METHODS and LITERACIES

 Time: 6:00 pm to 8:00 pm

-Description: A high school program that employs project-based learning to teach individuals how to become active community members through transformational leadership through drama.
+Description: A high school program that employs project-based learning to teach individuals how to become active community members through learning leadership skills and through drama.
 We work with special event skills, personal and community health, self discovery through the community arts, old world traditions and community activism.
-We also cover some black belt curriculum to nurture mental and physical skills for self-actualization.
+We also cover some black belt curriculum to nurture mental and physical skills for self-empowerment.
 Participants of this program are expected to work on community projects and hold themselves to a balanced personal moral standard.

 An evening enrichment experience suited for high school youth and open to all experience levels.
 Register here!